zhouhoujun/tsioc/packages/ioc/README.md

 ### Invoke method

-you can use yourself `MethodAccessor` by implement IMethodAccessor, register `MethodAccessorToken` with your `MethodAccessor` in container,   see interface [MethodAccessor](https://github.com/zhouhoujun/tsioc/blob/master/packages/ioc/src/services/MethodAccessor.ts).
+you can use yourself `MethodAccessor` by implement IMethodAccessor, register `MethodAccessorToken` with your `MethodAccessor` in container,   see [interface](https://github.com/zhouhoujun/tsioc/blob/master/packages/ioc/src/IIocContainer.ts).

 ```ts